Lovers of nature can roam about Keszthely Hills to seek relaxation in a wonderful combination of quiet landscape, fauna and air.

 Kűmell is the name of the peak of the nearly 30 m-high double dolomite rock in the western part of the hills, rising steep above the village at Lőtéri Street.
-Its ridge and the majority of the hill are covered with a 50-year-old wood of Australian pines.
+Its ridge and the majority of the hill are covered with a 50-year-old wood of Austrian or black pines.
 The cliffs can be accessed with great difficulty, which can be the reason why such an unchanged and intact plant vegetation could evolve on them.
 Of the many protected plants we have to point out the bee orchid and the sand iris with 30-40 flowering pieces each year.

 Dolomite nature trail – light cross – Mary statue

 The Keszthely hills are made of dolomite rocks.
 With help of the new signs visitors can learn about the diverse vegetation of the Keszthely hills.

 For hiking routes, tips, maps please visit the Tourinform office: